jbcannon/sht31-array/pages/boron-setup.md

 # I<sup>2</sup>C and cloud upload
 - The Particle console offers a convenient way to communicate directly with the datalogger, but does not serve for convenient data storage.
 To setup data logging from Particle Boron to Google Sheets, you will need to use the following steps.
 - Follow the steps to [setup integration of Particle and Google Sheets](https://github.com/deancs/particlePostGoogle).
 This script guides you through the process to setup an empty GoogleSheet to contain data, integrate a script using the Script Editor, create and use a Particle security token, and link your script with a Particle Webhook
 •	Create a new app in the Particle Web IDE and paste the following code and Flash the following script to your device.
+This code takes measurements at an `interval` of 5 seconds and uploads data continuously to the Cloud.
+Note that this requires a continuous cellular network connection that may deplete battery life in ~10 days.
+See below for code to decrease upload rates and extend battery life.

 ```
 #include <adafruit-sht31.h>